 4. WRITE "TO-DO LISTS"

-An important thing to remember with to-do lists is that although it is tempting, to not put too much on each day.
+As I mentioned above, an important thing to remember with to-do lists is that although it is tempting, to not put too much on each day.
 You will never manage to do it all anyway, and it will only make you feel bad.
-No one likes to feel like a failure.
+And no one likes to feel like a failure.

 I like to keep a daily to-do list and as well as a weekly one.
-On the daily one I put things that absolutely need to be done that day, and on the weekly one I put things that can be done at any time during the week.
+On the daily one I put things that absolutely need to be done that day, often no more than 3 big items, and on the weekly one I put things that can be done at any time during the week.
 Check these things off when you have some spare time or when you need a break from a daily task.

 5. SCHEDULE BREAKS